50 Animals Names With Images and Scientific Names in English

 Penguins, scientifically known as Spheniscidae, are flightless birds that primarily inhabit the Southern Hemisphere.
 Penguins can be found in various habitats including icy Antarctica, tropical Galapagos Islands, and temperate New Zealand.
 Penguins are carnivorous animals and feed on fish, squid, and krill.
 They play a crucial role in marine ecosystems by controlling fish populations and redistributing nutrients through their guano.
 However, penguins are facing threats such as climate change, overfishing, and oil spills.

-Also Read: Big Animals Name With Images and Scientific Names in English
+Also Read: Farm Animals Images With Names With Images and Scientific Names in English

 Habitats of 50 Animals Names with Images